tawasta/odoo_development_cheatsheet/README.md

 # Odoo development cheatsheet

-Collection of commonly used in Odoo development.
+Collection of commonly needed material in Odoo development.

 This repository is just to provide some helpers that aren't necessary well-tested.
-Use on your own risk.
+Use at your own risk.

 ## Contents
 - [[8.0] Security groups](security_groups/security_groups_8.0.md)